slopezpereyra/khwarizmi/README.md

 Cool, uh?

-# Cool things you can do with this library
+# What use can I get from this library?

 ## Standard equations